eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 plugins for the `ceylon` command:

-- [`ceylon fat-jar`][] repackages a module and its dependencies into a single archive, for execution via the `java` command.
+- [`ceylon fat-jar`][] repackages a module and its dependencies into a single archive, for execution via the `java` command, as already we saw, [right at the beginning of the tour][].
 - [`ceylon war`][] repackages a module and its dependencies as a Java EE `.war` archive, for execution in a Java servlet engine or Java EE application server.